-7. Grants from the National Endowment for the Humanities Continued During the year ended October 31, 2011, the Council received additional grants from NEH for "We the People in Utah."
-Contract No. BC-50492-10 is available for expenditures through February 28, 2013.
-Contract No. BC-50448-11 is available for expenditures through February 28, 2016.
-These grants are authorized by NEH to be used by the Council for support of eligible projects in the humanities related to American history.
+7. Grants from the National Endowment for the Humanities Continued The Council held additional grants from NEH for "We the People in Utah."
+Contract No. BC-50492-10 was available for expenditures through February 28, 2013.
+This grant was authorized by NEH to be used by the Council for support of eligible projects in the humanities related to American history.